autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-indepth.md

 results = predictor.fit_summary()
 ```

 In the above example, the predictive performance may be poor because we specified very little training to ensure quick runtimes.
 You can call `fit()` multiple times while modifying the above settings to better understand how these choices affect performance outcomes.
-For example: you can comment out the `train_data.head` command to train using a larger dataset, increase the `num_epochs` and `num_boost_round` hyperparameters, and increase the `time_limits` (which you should do for all code in these tutorials).
+For example: you can comment out the `train_data.head` command or increase `subsample_size` to train using a larger dataset, increase the `num_epochs` and `num_boost_round` hyperparameters, and increase the `time_limits` (which you should do for all code in these tutorials).
 To see more detailed output during the execution of `fit()`, you can also pass in the argument: `verbosity = 3`.

 ## Model ensembling with stacking/bagging